madeleinemila/conundrums/README.md

 ______________

-THIRD PUZZLE IS UP!
+FOURTH PUZZLE IS UP!

-Check the `03-numeric-sequence` directory.
+Check the `04-equality` directory.